jasonford1/Hearts-Helper/README.md

 # HEART HELPER
-You get photographic memory superpower when you play hearts.
+You get photographic memory when you play hearts.

+# UPDATE 2021
+Install HeartHelper by downloading Tampermonkey browser extension (Firefox, Chrome, Safari, Opera).
+Then copy HeartHelper.js into Tampermonkey.
+Go to Boardgamearena.com and experience HeartHelper for yourself.
+Enjoy!
+The remaining information below is depecrated with the old_commandline_app.js.

 ## Installation
 Launch app.js in your favorite JavaScript runtime.
 Personally I use NodeJS in the terminal on a Mac, but you could just as easily copy the code and run it in the Chrome or Firefox console.